 Foreign audiences also appreciate being “wowed” and Owensby understood that.
 He became the first filmmaker to make a 3D film in the U.S. in 25 years in the 1970s.
 He went on to produce six 3D features during the ’70s and ‘80s before 3D fizzled out.
 As a matter of fact, it was Owensby who inspired Oscar-winning director James Cameron to pursue the 3D market, after he brought him to the Carolinas and Earl Owensby Studios to film the sci-fi epic The Abyss.

-In Asia, 3D is the reigning format king.
-U.S. made 3D films are 81% more likely to find success than the 2D counterparts internationally according to the Owensby, and the Motion Picture Association of America (MPAA) concurs.
+In Asia, 3D was the reigning format king.
+U.S. made 3D films are 70% more likely to find success than the 2D counterparts internationally according to the Owensby, and the Motion Picture Association (MPA) concurs.
 Owensby said that for 3D, it is all about the “Gimmick” for foreign audiences.
 But American audiences want the “story” to connect with them as well.
 That holds true according to the MPAA, as 3D films released domestically in the U.S. and Canada continue to decline in theatre visits (by audiences).
 Owensby agrees that the number may continue to dwindle, and says that has always been the case with U.S. audiences and 3D films.
 It’s a fickle love/hate relationship.

 Since the late 1990s, international film piracy has become a major opponent for American studios profits.
 And that is one of the reasons, according to Owensby, that Hollywood transitioned to a more “global way of thinking.”
 And in making that adjustment, they discovered dollars that Owensby said were always there.
 But most major U.S. studios were too focused on the domestic success.
 It was also during that same time period that growing “middle classes” around the world began searching for affordable entertainment options, and to address that need “emerging economies around the world were building multiplex” cinemas (The Guardian, Phil Hoad).